dswish33/stx_intraday/README.md

 Note:
+Not finished.
 Other projects have much more promise.
 Lack of attainable alpha as well as the barrier of entry to hft/mft for stocks makes me put any other analysis on this topic on the backburner.